 If your lawn is in rough shape after a dry summer, or the grass is beginning to look chronically thin, then aeration and over-seeding can get it looking lush and green again.
 These lawn care techniques, which are most effective when done in the early fall, work in tandem to grow new, healthy grass on your lawn while also invigorating the old grass.
 Continue reading to learn more about how aeration and over-seeding can benefit your lawn.

-If you live in the suburban Denver or Detroit areas and are looking to revitalize your lawn this fall, the technicians at Fit Turf are here to help make it great again.
+If you live in the suburban Denver area and are looking to revitalize your lawn this fall, the technicians at Fit Turf are here to help make it great again.
 We have extensive lawn care experience and a program that’s right for your needs.